afids/afids-validator/CONTRIBUTING.md

 - Help wanted issues - issues which should be a bit more involved than beginner issues.

 ## Getting started
-Seupt instructions for local testing are found in the README.
+Setup instructions for local testing are found in the README.

 ### Development Setup
 **Ensure local repository is up-to-date prior to making changes and/or pushing back to Git.
 Best practice is to test locally on a new branch, and make a pull request (PR) to pull in new changes**